 ● N - Navigate Influence

-The ability to recognize, understand and manage our own emotions and to recognize, understand and influence others’ emotions.
+The ability to recognize, understand, and manage your own emotions and to recognize, understand, and influence the emotions of others.

-According to Daniel Goleman, "Emotional Intelligence refers to a different way of being smart.
-EI is a key to high performance, particularly outstanding leadership.
-It's not your IQ, but rather it's how you manage yourself and your relationship with others."
+It's a different way of being smart.
+Not your IQ, but how you manage yourself and your relationships.

 12 competencies across four domains: